-And while maker culture presents a number of issues that need to be interrogated, most explicitly its whiteness and maleness, it is this invitation that I find most provocative and useful in my own teaching and research.
+And while maker culture presents a number of issues that need to be interrogated, most explicitly its whiteness and maleness, I find this invitation most provocative and useful in my own teaching and research.

-There are lots of DHers in the room, so I know many of you have had conversations with students and colleagues about how they are “terrible with technology.”
-I’m sure many of you have been called into an office because someone can’t figure out how to format a Word doc, or brought into a panel at a conference because the Chair can’t get the projector to work.
+There are many DHers in the room, so I know many of you have talked with students and colleagues about how they are “terrible with technology.”
+I’m sure many of you have been called into an office because someone can’t figure out how to format a Word doc, or brought into a panel at a conference because the panel Chair can’t get the projector to work.

 There is an assumption that what we do, as technology scholars, is somehow discrete from humanities research, that we have an access pass that they somehow forgot to collect, or that it doesn’t belong in the Humanities’ fannypack.

-These assumptions about what we do as digital humanists are built out of the idea that technologies, particularly digital technologies, are a black box: that in order to engage them you have to “know all the circuitry.”
+These assumptions about what we do as digital humanists are built from the idea that technologies, particularly digital technologies, are a black box: to engage them you have to “know all the circuitry.”

 Of course, we know this isn’t the case.
-Claire Battershill and Shawna Ross, for instance, have skillfully illustrated the importance of productively modelling failure in the classroom in their wonderful book Using Digital Humanities in the Classroom.
+For instance, Claire Battershill and Shawna Ross have skillfully illustrated the importance of productively modelling failure in the classroom in Using Digital Humanities in the Classroom.

-But I think what we need to do better is to illustrate the many points of entry there are to DH, i.e. the DH is not only about “circuitry”; that it is not necessarily about learning Python, or TEI, or negotiating Dublin Core Metadata standards.
-Rather, DH and critical making can, and should, involve all different measures of making, from paper prototyping, to board game design, to beading, drawing, and sewing.
+But I think we need to better illustrate the many points of entry there are to DH, i.e. the DH is not only about “circuitry”; it is not necessarily about learning Python, TEI, or negotiating Dublin Core Metadata standards.
+Rather, DH and critical making can, and should, involve all different making measures, from paper prototyping to board game design to beading, drawing, and sewing.
 (I am particularly excited that the Digital Humanities Innovation Lab at Simon Fraser University included sewing machines in their new lab).

-In her wonderful essay “Making Queer Feminisms Matter: A Transdisciplinary Makerspace for the Rest of Us,” Melissa Rogers, argues that rather than producing things, queer and feminist DH spaces produce space “that put pressure on what matters” (234) in the digital humanities.
-I agree that making space—sovereign space—is core to what the field demands and requires at this time, but I would also suggest that we don’t have to be satisfied with either/or—things or space.
+In “Making Queer Feminisms Matter: A Transdisciplinary Makerspace for the Rest of Us,” Melissa Rogers, argues that rather than producing things, queer and feminist DH spaces produce space “that put pressure on what matters” (234) in the digital humanities.
+I agree that making space—sovereign space—is core to what the field demands and requires now, but I would also suggest that we don’t have to be satisfied with either/or—things or space.